mlz-ictrl/nicos/doc/source/sequencer.rst

-This mechanism can also be used by devices wanting to define their own movement thread, without having to use the Sequencer. in this case, derive from BaseSequencer and redefine :meth:`_sequence` and upon known status changes call ``_set_seq_status(statusCode, statusString)`` whereas statuscode and statusString are the quantities a call to :meth:`status` should return.
+This mechanism can also be used by devices wanting to define their own movement thread, without having to use the Sequencer.
+In this case, derive from BaseSequencer and redefine :meth:`_sequence` and upon known status changes call ``_set_seq_status(statusCode, statusString)`` whereas statuscode and statusString are the quantities a call to :meth:`status` should return.